Professor vid Institutionen för kemi - Ångström, Fysikalisk kemi

 Nyckelord: perovskite solar cells dye-sensitized solar cells semiconductor electrochemistry

 Detta stycke finns inte på svenska, därför visas den engelska versionen.

-Currently, he is Associate Professor at the Department of Chemistry - Ångström Laboratory, Uppsala University, in the section Physical Chemistry, where he leads the solar cell research group.
-His main research interests are advanced photoelectrochemical characterization of dye-sensitized solar cells and in-depth investigation of lead halide perovskite solar cells.
-He is author of more than 230 peer-reviewed articles and appears on the Highly Cited Researchers list for 2018 (Clarivate Analytics) .
+Currently, he is Professor of Physical Chemistry at the Department of Chemistry - Ångström Laboratory, Uppsala University, where he leads the solar cell research group.
+His main research interests are advanced photoelectrochemical characterization of dye-sensitized solar cells and in-depth investigations of lead halide perovskite solar cells.
+He is author of more than 250 peer-reviewed articles and appears on the Highly Cited Researchers list for 2018 (Clarivate Analytics) .

 Kontakta katalogansvarig vid den aktuella organisationen (institution eller motsv.) för att rätta ev. felaktigheter.